 These are the 22 pagodas/temples in Bagan that you should see – if time permits.
 For many travelers, Bagan is just one of those places they’re passing by and for others, it’s a place they’ve been wanting to see all their life.
 For a few, it’s a place to stay a bit longer so they could explore more of the more than two thousand temples in the ancient city.
 Yep!
-As of the last count, there are 2,229 temples/pagodas in Bagan that documented.
+As of the last count, there are 2,229 temples/pagodas in Bagan that are documented.
 While most are in ruins, a few others are partly restored to their former glories.

 And please, travelers, respect the warning signs outside some of the temples that won’t allow visitors because of their fragile status/structure.
 Just because no one is watching, you have the right to enter and pretend you didn’t see the tiny sign.